"Good oral health is not only about healthy teeth and gums; it supports your overall health and wellness."

 - 43:30: Wrap Up

 Ninety-five percent of Americans regard oral health as a critical part of their overall health.
-However, despite a clear understanding of the importance of oral health, only about 75% of American brush their teeth at least twice a day, and about less than 65% floss on a daily basis.
-This means we believe in the good oral health in theory, but not so much in practice.
+However, despite a clear understanding of the importance of oral health, only about 75% of American brush their teeth at least twice a day, and less than 65% floss on a daily basis.
+This means we believe in the good oral health in theory, but many of us struggle in practice.

 Oral Health Facts

-- U.S., South Korea, Canada, Denmark, and the UK are the top five countries that have the best teeth.
+- The U.S., South Korea, Canada, Denmark, and the UK are the top five countries in terms of best teeth.

 - India has more dentists than any other country in the world.